 In this case, the Maltese is considered a good companion dog but is usually preferred by the older owner.
-He will not normally get along very well with children, and this problem is magnified if he has been spoiled by his owner.
-He can be yappy and even a little bit snappy with young children.
-With that said, his size means that he should not be left alone with young children because he can get accidentally hurt.
+They will not normally get along very well with children, and this problem is magnified if they have been spoiled by their owner.
+They can be yappy and even a little bit snappy with young children.
+With that said, their size means that they should not be left alone with young children because they can get accidentally hurt.

-On the other hand, the Pug is known to love children because he enjoys showing off and is always up for some troublemaking.
+On the other hand, the Pug is known to love children because they enjoy showing off and are always up for some troublemaking.
 Thus, it can be a bit of a lottery whether you get a dog that mixes well with young children or should be kept away from them.

 Both the Maltese and the Pug breed are known to get along with other dogs, as a general rule.
-The Pug is likely to stick his tongue out and charge towards anything that looks exciting.
-The Maltese might be a little more reserved in his approach, but inwardly he is just as excited at the prospect of making a new four-legged friend.
+The Pug is likely to stick their tongue out and charge towards anything that looks exciting.
+The Maltese might be a little more reserved in their approach, but inwardly they are just as excited at the prospect of making a new four-legged friend.

 Both parent breeds were bred to be companion dogs, which means that they shouldn’t have a prey drive.
 As such, and assuming that you socialize your puppy from a young age, introducing a Malti Pug to a cat or other animal shouldn’t prove too difficult an experience for any of you.